PhilipGriffith/AHPy/README.md

       - The order of the key elements matters: the comparison `('a', 'b'): 3` means "a is moderately more important than b"
   2. A dictionary of measured values, in which each key is a single element and each value is that element's measured value
       - `{'a': 1.2, 'b': 2.3, 'c': 3.4}`
-      - Given this form, AHPy will automatically create a priority vector of normalized values
+      - Given this form, AHPy will automatically create a consistent priority vector of normalized values

-- `precision`: *int*, the number of decimal places to consider when computing both the priority vector and the consistency ratio of the Compare object
+- `precision`: *int*, the number of decimal places to take into account when computing both the priority vector and the consistency ratio of the Compare object
   - The default precision is 4

 - `random_index`: *'dd'* or *'saaty'*, the set of random index estimates used to compute the priority vector's consistency ratio